 – raise awareness about this unique and exciting area of machine learning.

 – presentations by van der Schaar Lab researchers

-Our second session was on September 2 at 16:00 BST, and ran for roughly 1 hour and 10 minutes.
+Our next session will be held on April 28 at 16:00 BST, and will run for roughly 1 hour.

 This session featured presentations from 4 of the van der Schaar Lab’s researchers regarding the Lab’s key AutoML projects.
 In addition, three session participants presented their own proposals for building on these projects by improving the AutoML methods or applying them in new contexts or applications.

 Session 3: software packages for automated machine learning

 This session featured presentations from 4 of the van der Schaar Lab’s researchers regarding the lab’s AutoML software packages (AutoPrognosis and Clairvoyance), followed by a Q&A.

 Session 4: recent projects in machine learning for healthcare